energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Turkey.rst

 Cooling
 -------

-Based on data from PFU_DATABASE, we could determine the 2019 coefficient of performance of some cooling technnologies:
+Based on data from :cite:`Brockway_2024`, we could determine the 2019 coefficient of performance of some cooling technnologies:

 .. container::